Progress report for FW19-357

-Multi-species grazing and herding techniques was implemented in the fall/winter 2019 for approximately three months and for each subsequent year.
+Multi-species grazing and herding techniques were implemented in the fall/winter 2019 for approximately three months and for each subsequent year.
 Data will be collected over a three-year period beginning in fall 2019.
 The Turner Ranch, the control property, is 18 miles SE of Wagon Mound, NM and covers 15,000+/- acres including 7 miles of the Mora River and its tributaries.
-The study property is a cattle ranch 12 miles SE of Wagon Mound.
+The study property, Sol Ranch LLC, is a cattle ranch 12 miles SE of Wagon Mound.
 The principal plant vegetation consists of blue gramma dominated grasslands, piñon/juniper/oak woodlands, canyons and incised arroyos, and areas formerly dryland farmed.
 Average annual precipitation is 15 inches with 80% occurring May-October.
-The elevation is approximately 5,500 feet and average temperatures range from 14-48 °F in January and 55-88 °F in July (Data, U.S. Climate, 2018).
+The elevation is approximately 6,500 feet and average temperatures range from 14-48 °F in January and 55-88 °F in July (Data, U.S. Climate, 2018).

 - Utilize daily herding techniques to reduce predation of goats

 Rx Grazing Services LLC was hired to preform herding of K&C Goats and arrived at the study location on the Sol Ranch in early September 2019.
 Goat camp was set up with a 3,000 square foot night pen using panels acquired by Syd Franz using SARE funding.
 Seventy-five goats were relocated from the Turner Ranch headquarters to the study location on September 14th 2019.
 The herder added an additional 28 goats and 7 sheep that she owned personally.
 Goats were kept in the night pen and fed hay for 10 days to allow them to acclimate to the new surroundings and become "attached" to the camp location.
 On the 11th day goats were released accompanied by the herder and three additional "riders" that included Syd Franz, Bryan Turner, and Emily Cornell.